 Using the dummy independently

 From eight months of age, most babies can learn to put their own dummy in.
+This can be good if your baby needs a dummy to fall asleep, or needs your help to replace the dummy when it falls out during the night.

 - When you put your baby to bed, put her hand onto the dummy.
 Then guide the dummy into her mouth.